ssvassiliev/PublicationNetworks/README.md

 ### Cytoscape

-## Complete packages for data collection, network extraction and visualization
+## Complete packages for bibliographic data collection, network extraction and visualization

 #### VOSviewer
 [VosViewer](http://www.vosviewer.com/) is the new generation bibliopgaphic network analysis and analysis and visualization tool developed in Leiden University.